Origin of the export business

 We export meat from Japan to 30 countries and regions.

 Currently, we export beef to 15 areas—the U.S., Hong Kong, Singapore, Macau, Thailand, Taiwan, Canada, the E.U., Switzerland, Liechtenstein, Norway, Vietnam, Myanmar, Philippines and Mexico.
-We are also establishing the conditions to handle exports to other countries including Indonesia, New Zealand and Russia.
-We also export pork products to four countries—Hong Kong, Singapore, Macao and Vietnam.
+We are also establishing the conditions to handle exports to other countries including Indonesia, New Zealand, Russia, Australia, Argentina and so on.
+We also export pork products to 4 countries—Hong Kong, Singapore, Macao and Vietnam.

 Initiatives for export business expansion

 We share preparation suggestions and processing techniques around the world.

 As a part of efforts to expand our export business, we focus on sales activities to exporters whose final end users are clearly known.
-For example, using Starzen International Co., Ltd. as a contact point, we are establishing relationships that allow direct product proposals to Japanese restaurants customers outside of Japan, and we provide education and guidance on preparation and meat processing technology to take full advantage of the characteristics of Japanese meat.
+For example, we are establishing relationships that allow direct product proposals to Japanese restaurants customers outside of Japan, and we provide education and guidance on preparation and meat processing technology to take full advantage of the characteristics of Japanese meat.

 Our years of experience in meat processing technology enable us to provide education and guidance that will lead to improvements in work efficiency and profit for overseas customers.
 We hope to accelerate the expansion of Japanese meat and processed meat product exports by adding such services that will benefit customers.

 Accelerating business collaboration worldwide and boosting the popularity of Japanese meat.